signalapp/ringrtc/BUILDING.md

     git remote add upstream https://github.com/signalapp/ringrtc.git

-## Workspace Preparation

-This step will ensure that the workspace is configured for building RingRTC on a specific platform.
-Run the command:

-    ./bin/prepare-workspace <platform>

-where `<platform>` can be one of:
-- android
-- ios

-This does the following:

-1. Checks out the WebRTC branch specified in [config/version.sh](config/version.sh).
-This step takes a long time to download all the WebRTC source components and requires several gigabytes of disk space.
-1. Applies custom patches from the [patches](patches) directory to the WebRTC source.
-1. Installs additional platform specific details, such as the NDK toolchains for Android.

-For example:

-#### Android

-    ./bin/prepare-workspace android

-#### iOS

-    ./bin/prepare-workspace ios

 ## Building

 ### Android

 To build an AAR suitable for including in an Android project, run:

-    ./bin/build-aar
+    make android

 This will produce release and debug builds for all architectures.
-For a debug only build, add `--debug` to the command.
-For more options see the output of `--help`.

 When the build is complete, the AAR file is available here: